xArm-Developer/xarm_ros/ReadMe.md

 ## 3.3 Download the 'table' 3D model
 &ensp;&ensp;In Gazebo simulator, navigate through the model database for 'table' item, drag and place the 3D model inside the virtual environment.
 It will then be downloaded locally, as 'table' is needed for running the demo.

-# 4. Usage of ROS package 'xarm_ros'
+# 4. Getting started with 'xarm_ros'

 ## 4.1 Create a catkin workspace.
    &ensp;&ensp;If you already have a workspace, skip and move on to next part.